mattermost/mattermost-developer-documentation/site/content/integrate/plugins/webapp/reference.md

 ## Exported Libraries and Functions

-The web app exports a number of [libraries and functions](https://github.com/mattermost/mattermost-webapp/blob/master/plugins/export.js) on the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object for plugins to use.
+The web app exposes a number of [exported libraries and functions](https://github.com/mattermost/mattermost-webapp/blob/master/plugins/export.js) on the window object for plugins to use.
 To avoid bloating your plugin, we recommend depending on these using [Webpack externals](https://webpack.js.org/configuration/externals/) or importing them manually from the window.
 Below is a list of the exposed libraries and functions:

 | Library | Exported Name | Description |
 | ------- | ------------- | ----------- |